emitani/fitness/README.md

 # Alpha Fitness

 My second Android App, written for a Mobile App Development class at SJSU (Fall, 2016).
-This uses MPAndroidChart to draw a chart, and Google App APIs to display current location and path in a map.
+This uses MPAndroidChart to draw a chart, and Google APIs to display current location and path in a map.

 When the phone is held vertically, you can start & stop workout by clicking on the button.
 Once workout is started, it keeps track of your locations and draw the path you have walked/run.